Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/Hyper-elasticity quasi-static loading/README.md

 1. FE_full_square_hyper.py is the script to generate the ground truth for hyper-elastic square under static loading by FEM.
    The results are saved in folder: Hyper_elasticity_quasi_static_ground_truth.

-2. Prepare_DeepONet_hyper_elastic_quasi_static.py is the script to train the Deep Operator Neural Network (DeepONet).
+2. Prepare_DeepONet_hyper_elastic_quasi_static.py is the script to train the Physics-Informed DeepONet.
    The results are saved in folder: Pretrained_DeepONet_hyper_elastic_quasi_static.

 3. FE_DeepONet_hyper_elasticity_quasi_static_coupling.py is the framework which couples the FE and DeepONet to solve the hyper-elasticity under quasi-static loading.
 The results are saved in folder: FE_DeepONet_hyper_elasticity_quasi_static_coupling_results.